Code quality¶

 annotations = manifest.get("metadata", {}).get("annotations") or {}

-This applies to any field that Helm may render as null: annotations, ports, initContainers, securityContext, data, stringData, rules, selector.
-Use or {} / or [] for any .get() on a YAML field that could be explicitly null. v2.3.1 fixed 30+ instances of this across dekube-engine, nginx, and traefik.
+Every field that Helm may render as null is a trap: annotations, ports, initContainers, securityContext, data, stringData, rules, selector.
+Use or {} / or [] on all of them. v2.3.1 fixed 30+ instances across dekube-engine, nginx, and traefik. v1.3.3 found four more that had survived.
+The null finds passages we didn't know existed.

 Running locally¶